great-expectations/great_expectations/docs/how_to_guides/configuring_metadata_stores/how_to_configure_a_validation_result_store_in_gcs.rst

 4. **Copy existing Validation results to the GCS bucket**.
 (This step is optional).

     One way to copy Validations into GCS is by using the ``gsutil cp`` command, which is part of the Google Cloud SDK.
 In the example below, two Validation results, ``Validation1`` and ``Validation2`` are copied to the GCS bucket.
-Information on other options, like the Cloud Storage browser in the Google Cloud Console, can be found in the `Documentation for Google Cloud <https://cloud.google.com/storage/docs/uploading-objects>`_.
+Information on other ways to copy Validation results, like the Cloud Storage browser in the Google Cloud Console, can be found in the `Documentation for Google Cloud <https://cloud.google.com/storage/docs/uploading-objects>`_.

     .. code-block:: bash